-The global micro-mobility market size was worth USD 78.53 billion in 2024 and is estimated to reach an expected value of USD 89.11 billion in 2025 to USD 245.08 billion by 2033, growing at a CAGR of 13.48% during the forecast period (2025-2033).
+The global micro-mobility market size was worth USD 78.53 billion in 2024 and is projected to grow from USD 89.11 billion in 2025 to USD 245.08 billion by 2033, growing at a CAGR of 13.48% during the forecast period (2025-2033).
+Rapid technological integration and smart connectivity innovations are enabling real-time data sharing, enhancing route planning, and boosting consumer trust in micro-mobility services.

 The global market is witnessing substantial growth, driven by urbanization, growing traffic congestion, and a rise in sustainable transportation systems.
 Also, the development of micro-mobility services across key cities is supported by investment in infrastructure and regulatory measures that promote the adoption of alternative means of transport.
 Moreover, IoT sensors and mobile apps have transformed fleet management.
 These innovations improve operational efficiency, enhance safety, optimize vehicle performance, and reduce carbon emissions, positioning micro-mobility as a key component of urban sustainability initiatives.